chipjarred/BigMath/README.md

 I should also mention that I only created the types larger than 4096 bits for these tests.
 They have been disabled to keep build times reasonable.

-### Division
+#### Division
 Division uses Donald Knuth's "Algorthm D" from *The Art of Computer Programming*, which assuming the divisor and dividend are similar lengths, as typically they are in this package, is O(*n*^2).

 At least two of the libraries I looked at claimed that their shift-subtract algorithm was O(*n*), but on closer inspection it definitely isn't.
-Actually both had identical code and comments, so either one borrowed from the other or they both borrowed from a common source.
-Both the shift and subtract are each O(*n*) and they are in an O(*n*) loop, making the algorithm O(*n*^2) as well, and inefficiently so, as they have to process each bit individually, whereas Knuth's algorithm does whole digit arithmetic, which for my implementation translates to native 64-bit integer arithmetic instructions (or 32-bit if you're still a on a 32-bit machine).
+Both the shift and the subtract are each O(*n*) and they are in an O(*n*) loop, making the algorithm O(*n*^2) as well, and inefficiently so, as they have to process each bit individually, whereas Knuth's algorithm does whole digit arithmetic, which for my implementation translates to native 64-bit integer arithmetic instructions (or 32-bit if you're still a on a 32-bit machine).
 Bit level shift and subtract is a reasonable hardware implementation, but I don't see how it could be a good software one.

+Although I believed the shift-subtract division algorithm would be slower than Knuth's, it does have some advantages, that I thought could possibly lead to better performance than I perceived:
+    - It doesn't require any additional "scratch" work space.
+The Knuth algorithm requires normalizing the divisor and the dividend.
+As written Knuth's algorithm does this "in-place", but that means the divisor and dividend are both modified.
+One does not usually expect for an arithmetic operation to modify its operands, so they must be put in working storage for the normalization.
+The way the algorithm works, the storage to receive the remainder works perfectly for the normalized dividend; however, the normalized divisor requires its own storage.
+Shift-subtract can work with only the space already required to receive the quotient and remainder.
+    - It doesn't require any division or multiplication instructions.
+It's literally shift and subtract.
+The Knuth algorithm finds an estimated quotient digit using two-digit division, and then corrects it using two-digit multiplication, and then it does multiprecision combined multiplication and subtraction, where the multiplciation is a multiprecision number by a single digit, and it does a possible corrrective multiprecision addition if its estimated quotient turns out to be one too large.
+Although I thought it very unlikely, it seemed plausible that shift-subtract just might be able to out-perform Knuth.

-I've implemented the shift-subtract division algorithm to benchmark it, and though I suspected it was going to be slower than Knuth's, and so was a little biased, I nonetheless did my best to give it every speed advantage I could think of.
+Since speed is king in this library, I implemented the shift-subtract division algorithm to compare it Knuth's, and though I was was a little biased, I nonetheless did my best to give it every speed advantage I could think of.
 After all, I had given a lot of care optimizing Knuth's algorithm.
 It wouldn't be a fair test if I hadn't done the same for shift-subtract.
 I ran the test, which was full-width division, meaning the dividend is twice as wide as the divisor, on 128-bit, 256-bit, 512-bit, 1024-bit, 2048-bit and 4096-bit unsigned integer divisors.
 For each test, 100,000 randomly generated dividends and divisors were created to be used in the tests prior to starting the clock, and both algorithms divided the same dividends and divisors in the same order.
 The results are in, and they speak for themselves:

 Time in seconds to run algorithm 100,000 times :
 | Integer Type | Shift-Subtract | Knuth D | Knuth D2 | Shift-Subtract2 |  Knuth D3 |